lethihang2005/book-store-management-system-ba/README.md

 **Business Analysis & System Development Project**

-A Business Analyst portfolio project focusing on requirement analysis, system design, UML modeling, database design, testing, and web application development for an online bookstore system.
+A Business Analyst portfolio project focusing on requirements analysis, system design, UML modeling, database design, testing documentation, and web application development for an online bookstore system.

 ---

 ## 📖 Project Overview

-The Online Bookstore Management System is designed to support online bookstore operations, allowing customers to search and purchase books while enabling administrators to manage books, categories, customers, and orders.
+The Online Bookstore Management System is designed to support bookstore operations by providing customers with an online platform to browse, search, and place orders for books.
+The system also enables administrators to manage books, categories, customers, and orders efficiently.

-This project demonstrates skills in:
+This project demonstrates practical experience in:

 - Business Analysis
-- Requirement Engineering
+- Requirements Analysis
 - System Analysis & Design
 - UML Modeling
 - Database Design